kullrich/orthomap/docs/index.rst

 `orthomap` is a python package that can:

 - extract orthologous maps from OrthoFinder results.

-- query species lineage information easilt from the NCBI taxonomic database.
+- query species lineage information from the NCBI taxonomic database.

+- extract and match gene and transcript information with scRNA data sets.

+- calculate and visulaize transcriptome evolutionary index (TEI) on scRNA data sets.

 Quick start
 -----------